AE Golf News

 “The SEC is one of the strongest, if not the strongest conference in the country.
 It’s where you find yourself competing against the best amateurs in the world.
 If you can win an SEC Championship, then you have reached the highest level of Division 1 golf,” said

-Angelica Moresco, former University of Alabama Women’s Golfer.
+Angelica Moresco, former University of Alabama women’s golfer.

 “The composure that these young women have is so impressive.
 They’re so level headed,” said Sheehan.
 “Many of the best players don’t excel because they have certain physical traits that are substantially better, but rather because they understand how to play golf.”